 "Adverbs" are used to define "verbs," "adjectives," or other "adverbs."

 "The reporters" spent the whole night at his door.

 In the preceding examples, you can never use a single quotation.

 Single Quotation Marks

-To use 'single' or "double" quotation marks is really based on whether you want to use American or British English.
-In the American English convention is to use double quotation marks, while the British English convention is to use single quotation marks. also Single quotation marks are used for quotes within quotes.
+The choice between using 'single' or "double" quotation marks depends on whether you want to use American or British English.
+In the American English convention, it is preferred to use double quotation marks, while the British English convention prefers single quotation marks.
+Also Single quotation marks are used for quotes within quotes.
 Single quotation marks can also be used instead of parentheses, when they are used to express alternatives or definitions.
 Here are the examples: